K0ati/HACKMIT/README.md

 # How to Use

-1. Install the Reading Assistance extension in your browser.
+1. Upload the Reading Assistance extension in your browser.
 2. Click the extension icon to enable dyslexia-friendly font and spacing.
 3. Highlight any text and click the “Listen” button to activate text-to-speech.
 4. Highlight a single word to view its synonyms.